DaveL17/Plex_Webhooks/README.md

 ### Plex Webhooks Plugin

+> [!Warning]
+> This plugin is experimental.
+It has been tested, but under narrow circumstances.
+You should use caution when
+> using the plugin and confirm that any triggers you use behave the way you expect them to.

 This is an extremely simple plugin that connects Plex Server [webhooks](https://support.plex.tv/articles/115002267687-webhooks/) to Indigo.
 It reacts to four events from the Plex webhook API:
   * `media.pause` - Plex client pauses playback.